themudking/pi-counter-screen-ai/README.md

 WantedBy=graphical.target

 Explanation of the file:

-[Unit] Section:
+[Unit]

-Description: A brief description of your service.

-After=graphical.target: This is very important.
-It ensures your script only runs after the Raspberry Pi's graphical desktop environment has finished loading.
+Description=My Python Counter Application
+# This makes sure we wait for the graphical login screen to be ready
+After=graphical.target

-[Service] Section:
+[Service]

-User=pi: Runs the script as the standard pi user.

-Environment=DISPLAY=:0: This is the crucial part for any GUI application.
-It tells your script which display to connect to.

-ExecStart=/usr/bin/python3 /home/pi/pi-counter-screen-ai/counter.py: The full command to execute your application.
-It uses the absolute paths for both the Python interpreter and your script.

-Restart=always: If your application crashes for any reason, systemd will automatically try to restart it.
+# --- CRITICAL: Set the user that owns the script and will run it ---
+User=counter
+Group=counter

+# --- CRITICAL: Set the working directory to your script's location ---
+WorkingDirectory=/home/counter/counter/pi-counter-screen-ai

+# --- CRITICAL: Set environment variables needed for a GUI app ---
+Environment=DISPLAY=:0
+Environment=XAUTHORITY=/home/counter/.Xauthority

+# --- The command to execute ---
+ExecStart=/usr/bin/python3 /home/counter/counter/pi-counter-screen-ai/counter.py

+# --- Restart behavior ---
+Restart=on-failure
+RestartSec=10

-[Install] Section:
+[Install]

-WantedBy=graphical.target: This enables the service to be started as part of the graphical boot process.
+WantedBy=graphical.target

 After pasting the text, save the file by pressing Ctrl+X, then Y, then Enter.